harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/asset-governance.md

 :::

 ### Add permissions
-If you encounter an error message stating missing permissions as shown in the following screenshot, you need to add the missing permission [here](https://us-east-1.console.aws.amazon.com/iamv2/home#/roles).
+If you come across an error message indicating missing permissions, as displayed in the following screenshot, you need to add the missing permission [here](https://us-east-1.console.aws.amazon.com/iamv2/home#/roles).

 <docimage path={require('./static/asset-governance-test-output-error.png')} width="50%" height="50%" title="Click to view full size image" />